omotola2029-glitch/SentACast-/README.md

 # SentACast

-**AI-powered sentiment analysis and trend forecasting for e-commerce product reviews, with a human in the loop.**
+**AI-powered sentiment analysis and trend forecasting for e-commerce product reviews, with a human in the loop module.**

 SentACast combines automated sentiment scoring, human review, and time-series forecasting in a single interactive dashboard.
 It was built so small and medium e-commerce businesses can understand what customers are saying about their products *and* where that sentiment is headed, without needing a data science team or expensive tooling.